CrowdHailer/device-tickle/README.md

 device-tickle
 =============

-recording all events on a div
+recording all events on a div in a short time period

+Created to understand event firing order.